-This section provides an overview of different types of AI systems, different kinds of biases that may occur in such systems, the generic components of AI systems, and how biases can originate and affect such subsystems in different phases of the AI lifecycle.
+This section provides an overview of different types of AI systems, different kinds of biases that may occur in such systems, the generic components of AI systems, and how biases can originate and affect such subsystems in different phases of the AI lifecycle (see Fig. 2 for different stages of lifecycle).
 This forms the basis for assessing fairness in each subsystem and the overall AI system.

 Algorithms trained on biased data are perceived to contribute to inequalities in outcomes, thereby putting certain groups at a disadvantage [5].
 Unfairness and discrimination can also be attributed to the model's parametric choices.
 Based on the impacted group, biases or unfair discrimination are classified into Individual bias, Group bias, and multi-Group bias.
 For instance, bias in a clustering algorithm may affect specific group(s).
-The bias may exclude individuals and groups for problems, while classification and regression ranking, matching, recommendation algorithms may impact individuals, groups, and multi-groups.
-Knowing the type of Al system and the bias implication helps in scanning for such elements.
+The bias may exclude individuals and groups for classification and regression problems, while ranking, matching, and recommendation algorithms may impact individuals, groups, and multi-groups.
+Knowing the type of AI system and the bias implication helps in scanning for such elements.